ika-musuko/openFrameworks-clion/README.md

 <code>./rename_project.sh your-project-name</code>

 ## basic setup instructions
-this guide assumes you already know how to use CLion and have the above dependency installed in CLion.
+this guide assumes you already know how to use CLion and have the above dependencies installed in CLion.
 1. clone this
 2. <code>rm -rf .git</code>
 3. open CLion and **Import** the folder (don't just open). click "open existing project" in the subsequent popup
 4. go to <code>CMakeLists.txt</code> and change <code>OF_DIRECTORY</code> argument to your openFrameworks root path under the <code>===================== oF Directory =====================</code> section
+5. go to <code>Makefile</code> and change <code>OF_ROOT</code> to the absolute root path of openFrameworks
 5. run the <code>oFDebug</code> build mode
 6.  have fun